munificent/craftinginterpreters/book/functions.md

 Functions let us abstract over, reuse, and compose code.
 Lox is much more powerful than the rudimentary arithmetic calculator it used to be.
 Alas, in our rush to cram closures in, we have let a tiny bit of dynamic scoping leak into the interpreter.
-In the [next chapter][], we will explore more deeply into lexical scope and close that hole.
+In the [next chapter][], we will explore deeper into lexical scope and close that hole.

 [next chapter]: resolving-and-binding.html